kubernetes/kubernetes/docs/proposals/network-policy.md

 }

 type NetworkPolicySpec struct {
-  // Selects the pods to which this NetworkPolicy object
+  // Selects the pods to which this NetworkPolicy object applies.
-  // applies.
 The array of NetworkPolicyIngressRules below
   // is applied to any pods selected by this field.
-  // Multiple NetworkPolicy objects can select the same set of pods.
-In this case,
+Multiple NetworkPolicy objects can select the
-  // the NetworkPolicyRules for each are combined additively.
+  // same set of pods.
+In this case, the NetworkPolicyRules for each are combined additively.
+  // This field is NOT optional and follows standard unversioned.LabelSelector semantics.
+  // An empty PodSelector matches all pods in this namespace.
-  PodSelector *unversioned.LabelSelector `json:"podSelector,omitempty"`
+  PodSelector unversioned.LabelSelector `json:"podSelector"`

   // List of ingress rules to be applied to the selected pods.
   // Traffic is allowed to a pod if Namespace.NetworkPolicy.Ingress.Isolation is undefined,
-  // OR if the traffic source is the pod's host (for kubelet health checks),
+  // OR if the traffic source is the pod's local kubelet (for health checks),
   // OR if Namespace.NetworkPolicy.Ingress.Isolation=DefaultDeny and the traffic matches at least
   // one NetworkPolicyIngressRule across all of the NetworkPolicy
   // objects whose podSelector matches the pod.
-If this field is
+  // If this field is nil, this NetworkPolicy allows all traffic.
-  // empty, this NetworkPolicy has no effect on selected pods.
+  // If this field is non-nil but contains no rules, this NetworkPolicy allows no traffic.
+  // If this field is non-nil and contains at least one rule, this NetworkPolicy allows any traffic
+  // which matches at least one of the NetworkPolicyIngressRules in this list.
   Ingress []NetworkPolicyIngressRule `json:"ingress,omitempty"`
 }

-type NetworkPolicyIngressRule struct {
+// This NetworkPolicyIngressRule matches traffic if and only if the traffic matches both Ports AND From. type NetworkPolicyIngressRule struct {
   // List of ports which should be made accessible on the pods selected by PodSelector.
   // Each item in this list is combined using a logical OR.
+  // If this field is nil, this NetworkPolicyIngressRule matches all ports (traffic not restricted by Port).
+  // If this field is non-nil but contains no items, this NetworkPolicyIngressRule matches no ports (no traffic matches).
-If this field
+  // If this field is non-nil and contains at least one item, then this NetworkPolicyIngressRule allows traffic
-  // is empty, then traffic should not be restricted based on port.
-If this
-  // field is not empty, traffic must match at least one NetworkPolicyPort in the list
+  // only if the traffic matches at least one NetworkPolicyPort in the Ports list.
-  // or else it will be dropped.
   Ports []NetworkPolicyPort `json:"ports,omitempty"`

   // List of sources which should be able to access the pods selected by PodSelector.
   // Items in this list are combined using a logical OR operation.
+  // If this field nil, this NetworkPolicyIngressRule matches all sources (traffic not restricted by source).
-  // If this field is empty, then traffic should not be restricted based on
+  // If this field is non-nil but contains no items, this NetworkPolicyIngressRule matches no sources (no traffic matches).
-  // source.
-If this field is not empty, traffic must match at least one
+  // If this field is non-nil and contains at least on item, this NetworkPolicyIngressRule allows traffic only if the
-  // NetworkPolicySource in the list or else it will be dropped.
+  // traffic matches at least one NetworkPolicyPeer in the From list.
-  From []NetworkPolicySource `json:"from,omitempty"`
+  From []NetworkPolicyPeer `json:"from,omitempty"`
 }

 type NetworkPolicyPort struct {